22 gifts to help celebrate the Virgo in your life | CNN Underscored

 Self-Watering Lavender Grow Kit ($35; uncommongoods.com)

 Virgos appreciate the beauty and tranquility of nature, so consider giving them a little piece of Mother Earth for their birthday.
-This self-watering lavender plant is not only useful, but calming as well.
+This self-watering lavender plant is not only useful but calming as well.

 Mejuri Virgo Necklace ($75; mejuri.com)